Equal opportunity and workforce programs | On-the-job training program

 When on-the-job training goals aren't met

-Federal regulations require contractors that fail to meet applicable OJT goals to demonstrate that a good faith effort (GFE) was made to recruit and hire minorities, women and disadvantaged people.
+Federal regulations require contractors that fail to meet applicable OJT goals to demonstrate that a good faith effort (GFE) was made to recruit and hire minorities, women, and/or disadvantaged people.

 Good faith effort